gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 ## 6.1 Information-Theoretic Alignment

-The formal structure that generates physical laws also determines measurable alignment in information and policy systems.
+The formal structure that generates physical laws through the same logical necessity determines measurable alignment in information and policy systems.

 **Common horizon.** The horizon constant defines the complete space of coherent communication (any informational exchange respecting this bound maintains traceability to common origin).
 This is the operational meaning of "The Source is Common" in both information and physical systems.